-In this role, you will have an opportunity to interface with key stakeholders from federal and state agencies, including other state public service commissions, FERC, the SEC, DOE, and the credit rating agencies.
+In this role, you will have an opportunity to interface with key stakeholders from federal and state agencies, including other state Public Service Commissions, FERC, and DOE.
 You will also interface with professionals of Fortune 500 energy companies, energy developers and providers, as well as regulatory professionals from across the Nation.
-You will gain significant industry exposure and unmatched professional experience as a member of a leading regulatory agency with a proud 100+ year history of regulatory excellence.
+You will have opportunities to gain significant industry exposure and unmatched professional experience as a member of a leading regulatory agency with a proud 100+ year history of regulatory excellence.

-Graduation from an accredited college or university with a bachelor’s degree in finance, accounting, business administration or other related field (with concentration in finance and/or accounting).
+Graduation from an accredited college or university with a bachelor’s degree in economics or related areas is required.
+A graduate degree in a relevant discipline is highly preferred.